Italian Motorcycle Brands

 Beta Motor Logo

 The latest rebranding of the company has led to a redesign of the logo, making it more suitable for modern display and perception by a new generation of users.
-The logo is a red rectangle symbolizing success and consistency, forward movement, and necessary rebirth.
+The red rectangle logo symbolizes success and consistency, forward movement, and necessary rebirth.
 In the center of the rectangle is an image of a white oval of uneven thickness, angled upwards.
 The oval demonstrates movement and is visually perceived as a wheel moving at high speed.
 Inside the oval is the letter “B,” the shape and direction of which reinforce the visual sense of speed and acceleration at the same time.
 All these marks have a band with the colors of the Italian flag.
 Below is the full name of the Beta Motor brand.
 The word “Motor” is typed in small type and is centered below the first one.
-The combination of black and red colors diluted with white creates a very effective visual contrast.
+Combining black and red colors with white creates a very effective visual contrast.
 The red becomes the accent color, while the black and white form a definition, showing will and balance.

 Borile